-3. Overview on the monetary policy and the domestic bond market in Tunisia
+3. Overview on the Monetary Policy and the Bond Market in Tunisia

-3.1 Implementation of monetary policy in Tunisia
+Implementation of Monetary Policy in Tunisia

 According to Bindseil (2004), most central banks try to steer a short-term market rate, most commonly the overnight rate on interbank loans.
 This is done directly by deciding on a target for the overnight rate or indirectly as the standing facilities rates are linked to the policy rate by setting a corridor for interest rates.